Seattle Amputation Injury Lawyers

-An amputation, whether accidental or surgical, can have a significant and permanent impact on one’s quality of life and ability to earn a living.
-There are times when a part of the body that was completely or partially severed can be reattached, but that is a rarity and the best-case outcome is often partial function.
+An amputation, whether accidental or surgical, can have a significant and permanent impact on your quality of life and ability to earn a living.
+There are times when a part of the body that was severed can be reattached, but that is a rarity and the best-case outcome is often partial function.

-When an amputation injury is due to another party’s negligence or wrongdoing, victims may be entitled to compensation for the resulting losses and damages.
-But, getting such compensation from the liable party or insurance company is never an easy task.
-If you or a family member has suffered an amputation in an accident, the experienced Seattle catastrophic personal injury lawyers at Hardwick & Pendergast, P.S., will work to make sure that the at-fault parties are held accountable and that you get adequate compensation for your future.
-For over 40 years, Hardwick & Pendergast, P.S., has helped many injured victims receive fair and full compensation for their losses.
-Find out how we can help you by calling (888) 228-3860 for a free consultation.
+When an amputation is due to another party’s negligence or wrongdoing, you may be entitled to compensation for your resulting losses and damages.
+But, getting compensation from the liable party or insurance company is never an easy task.
+If you or a family member has suffered an amputation in an accident, the experienced Seattle catastrophic personal injury lawyers at Hardwick & Pendergast, P.S., will work to make sure you get adequate compensation for your future.
+Find out how we can help by calling (888) 228-3860 for a free consultation.

 The vast majority of accidental amputations occur in motor vehicle accidents.
 There are several reasons for this.
 First of all, cars and trucks are mostly made of steel, which can shear apart and sever a limb.
 Also, motor vehicles are heavy, fast, and powerful.
 When they collide with another vehicle or stationary object at a high speed, limbs can be crushed, forcing doctors to perform surgical amputation of fingers, arms, legs, or other body parts.